Sheena (film): Plot

 Otwani obtains the services of Colonel Jorgensen and his small army of soldier mercenaries, the Black Berets.
 Their mission is to eradicate the Zambouli people so their territory will be open for strip-mining.
 Vic join forces with Sheena to stop the evil prince and his army, along the way, Vic and Sheena fall in love.

 The climax takes place on the African Serengeti.
 Zanda captures Sheena on a helicopter and attempts to shove her down the Zambuli Falls, but Sheena connects telepathically to a flock of flamingos that attack the helicopter and throw Zanda down the waterfalls to her death.
 Sheena leads her people against the mercenaries and Otwani.
 Sheena successfully shoots Otwani in the heart with her arrow and fulfills the prophecy, but she is also positioned to be hit by Otwani's vehicle.
 Vic saves her life by crashing into Otwani's vehicle; resulting in severe burn wounds.
 Vic is healed with the earth and wants to stay with Sheena, but realizes that if he tells his story to the outside world, then other corporations will destroy Sheena's home.

-Before leaving to return to New York, Vic and Sheena sleep together.
-Vic and Fletch leave on an airplane back to New York.
+Vic and Sheena have sex before parting ways.
+Later, he and Fletch leave on an airplane back to New York.
 Before leaving, Sheena records a farewell message on his tape recorder wishing him a safe journey.
 At the end the film, Sheena takes a ride on Marika through the Serengeti.